 Several complex ethnic conflicts are rumbling across Myanmar's borderlands, hampering efforts to build the economy after the end of junta rule.

-But compared to the country's civil war-ravaged eastern and northern border states, Rakhine has not boasted a significant rebel military presence.
+But compared with the country's civil war-ravaged eastern and northern border states, Rakhine has not boasted a significant rebel military presence.

 In May attackers stormed a security post at a camp for Rohingya refugees in southern Bangladesh, just across the border from Maungdaw.